 Having autocratic leaders is not a new phenomenon.
 Historic figures such as Attila the Hun, Julius Caesar, and Ivan the Terrible were early trendsetters of this approach to leadership.
 Hitler, Stalin, and Pol Pot of Cambodia are examples of autocratic leaders in the last century.
 For more current examples of leaders that exhibit autocratic leadership tendencies, just look around the world and draw your own conclusion.

-This apparent return of autocratic leadership, as described above, got me thinking about three specific questions: 1) Are autocratic leaders really returning to favor?
+This apparent return of autocratic leadership, as described above, got me thinking about three specific questions: 1) Are autocratic leaders really returning to favour?
 2) Will the business world mirror what is happening on the world stage and, as a result, will we see more autocratic corporate leaders?
 3) If yes, can an autocratic business leader succeed in the 21st Century?

 Let me address the first question by setting some context for what I mean by autocratic leadership.
 In my colloquial, American English, it means, “My way or the highway”.
 In other words, “Do it my way bud or risk being humiliated, demoted, fired, or worse”.
 Autocratic leaders tend to make their own decisions with little or no input from their followers.
 They want to control all the details, squash dissenting opinions, and are frequently considered bullies and micromanagers.
 In its worst form, autocratic leadership produces compliance and can result in abuse, dictatorship, or totalitarianism.

-But is autocratic behavior always a bad thing?
+But is autocratic behaviour always a bad thing?
 Not necessarily.
 In fact, in some situations, an autocratic leadership style might be effective.
 For example, when quick decisions are required, critical project deadlines must be driven, or stressful circumstances where firm leadership conveys a sense that someone is in charge, an autocratic leadership style might be acceptable.
 Political leaders such as John Kennedy, Martin Luther King Jr, and Nelson Mandela, were at times very autocratic in their approach to leadership but they inspired individuals and their respective nations.
 The result was commitment by many to a vision (e.g. man on the moon, civil rights, and a rainbow nation).

 2. Will the business world mirror what is happening on the world stage and, as a result, will we see more autocratic corporate leaders?